KaiYan289/KaiYan289.github.io/index.md

 # Who am I?

 Hi there!
-I am Kai Yan (颜开 in Chinese), a second-year Ph.D. student in the Department of Computer Science at University of Illinois Urbana-Champaign (UIUC), co-advised by <a href="https://alexander-schwing.de/" title="Prof. Alex G. Schwing">Prof. Alexander Schwing</a> and <a href="https://yxw.web.illinois.edu/" title="Prof. Yu-Xiong Wang">Prof. Yu-Xiong Wang</a>.
+I am Kai Yan (颜开 in Chinese), a fourth-year Ph.D. student in the Department of Computer Science at University of Illinois Urbana-Champaign (UIUC), co-advised by <a href="https://alexander-schwing.de/" title="Prof. Alex G. Schwing">Prof. Alexander Schwing</a> and <a href="https://yxw.web.illinois.edu/" title="Prof. Yu-Xiong Wang">Prof. Yu-Xiong Wang</a>.
 Prior to that, I get my Bachelor of Science degree in computer science at Peking University with a *Summa Cum Laude* and a national scholarship.
 In my high school years, I learned informatics and got a silver award in the National Olympiad of Informatics (NOI 2016).

 My research interest is **deep learning for better decision making**, which is mainly **deep reinforcement learning and imitation learning**.
 I have conducted research in the following fields: 1) optimization with prediction,